Art - Antiques

 Information about bottle attributes (bases, seams, shapes, finishes, and colors) and additional resources to help determine the approximate manufacturing age range of an antique bottle.

-Old Bottle Identification and Dating Guide
+Bottle Dating

 Antique Clocks Price Guide